littleidiot40/stac-collection-search/README.md

 Implementing GET /search is required, POST /search is optional, but recommended.

 ## Link Relations
-The following Link relations must exist in the Landing Page (root).
+The following Link relation must exist in the Landing Page (root).

 | **rel**        | **href**       | **From**  | **Description**                                     |
 | -------------- | -------------  | --------- | --------------------------------------------------- |
 | `search`       | `/collections` | Extension | **REQUIRED** URL for the Collection Search endpoint |

-This search link relation must have a type of application/json.
+This search link relation must have a type of `application/json`.
 If no method attribute is specified, it is assumed to represent a GET request.
 If the server supports both GET and POST requests, two links should be included, one with a method of GET one with a method of POST.